lustryrose882/p8h61-m-lx3plus-r2.0-coreboot-guide/README.md

 - PCI-e Graphics (see [below](#pcie-graphics))
 ### Untested
 - PS/2 Input
-- Hibernation
 - Serial Port (in fact, the serial port doesn't even have a port)
 ### Known bugs
 - ~~Sound doesn't work properly on Linux (ALSA issue), but Windows seems fine~~

- Fixed, I created CMOS table and new sound pins, AC'97 setting is now working
+	Fixed, I created CMOS table and new sound pins, AC'97 setting is now working.
 - ~~Even if I define the MAC address it doesn't work, I guess someone else experienced it here [too](https://mail.coreboot.org/hyperkitty/list/coreboot@coreboot.org/message/ZVHCIZCB5H6P26CYX22BHZCV64AJVFII/)~~

 	Fixed, It reads the MAC address via ERIAR instead of MAC0, so I implemented the ERIAR side.

+- S3 Sleep Mode

+	On Linux, you need to put it to sleep twice (IDK the reason why).

+	Works fine on iGPU side on Windows, but not on dGPU side.

+	I didn't see any problem on OpenBSD, it works fine on both GPUs.

 # Preparing